July 7 2014

 by Ryan Collins

-From jigging to eeling, fishing cut bait and plugging, there is certainly no shortage of different ways to catch a striped bass at the Cape Cod Canal.
+From jigging to eeling, fishing cut bait to plugging, there is certainly no shortage of different ways to catch a striped bass at the Cape Cod Canal.
 So many ways actually, that it can be rather intimidating if you’re new to fishing the Big Ditch.

 Whether in fishing or life, I feel it is best to keep things as simple as possible.
 In this post I am going to share with you a simple (and what I believe is the easiest) way to catch a striper at the Cape Cod Canal.

-What To Use
+What to Use

 Because I want to provide you with the absolute simplest way of catching a fish, I am going to recommend one specific plug, and that is the 9 Inch Sebile Magic Swimmer – Slow Sinking Swimbait.